 Medicare Coding and Reimbursement for Radiology

-The CMS has announced that there will be corresponding HCPCS G Codes announced in the future that will be used to modify the ICD-10 diagnosis codes.
-Until they are released, HCPCS modifier QQ (Ordering Professional Consulted a Qualified Clinical Decision Support Mechanism for this Service and the Related Data was Provided to the Furnishing Professional) should be reported on both the facility and the professional claim.
+The CMS has announced HCPCS G-codes to be used to modify the ICD-10 diagnosis codes.
 The “compliance certificate” then becomes part of the patient’s EHR and must be transmitted to the referring provider to supplement their billing and claim submission process.

 At face value, the new requirements seem overly burdensome, but it will provide valuable data to help demonstrate utilization management as future healthcare criteria evolve through the CMS.
 AUC and CDSM can ultimately reduce the administrative burden on imaging providers and significantly strengthen the patient experience.

-Ultimately, the best way to ease the operational requirements may be to consider a Software-as-a-Service (SaaS) solution that integrates into a prior authorization software component.
+Ultimately, the best way to ease the operational requirements may be to consider a Software-as-a-Service (SaaS) solution that integrates into a component such as the Infinx Prior Authorization Software.
 This would provide immediate access to both referring/ordering and rendering providers, alleviating some of the administrative burdens.

-Contact Infinx for more information about how our CDSM Module can help you become compliant.
+Contact Infinx for more information about how the Infinx CDSM Solution can help you become compliant and ensure Medicare reimbursement.